MarTech has the potential to enable hyper-effective personalisation on multiple channels and automate repetitive tasks.

 Part 1: Customer Relationship Management (CRM)

-Manages the sales and service history with every known customer.
-Originating from 1:1 sales workflows, a CRM can provide cross-channel contact history and servicing tools.
+A CRM helps you oversee and manage the sales and service history with every known customer.
+Originating from one-to-one sales workflows, a CRM can provide cross-channel contact history and servicing tools.

 Part 2: Customer Data Platform (CDP)

-Persistent, unified (known and unknown) customer database from online and offline sources with business user-friendly analytics and activation tools & easily accessible by all Martech.
+A CDP is a persistent, unified (known and unknown) customer database from both online and offline sources.
+Easily accessible by all MarTech solutions, a CDP comes with user-friendly business analytics and activation tools.

 Part 3: Data Onboarder (DO)

-Expert in connecting email addresses (PII – known customers) to cookies (unknown prospects), so marketers can create addressable segments to target or suppress across the digital advertising ecosystem.
+A DO is an expert in connecting email addresses (PII – known customers) to cookies (unknown prospects).
+This tool enables marketers to create addressable segments to target or suppress across the digital advertising ecosystem.